Mathematics Colloquium 2011 - 2012

 Title: Recent Progress in Matrix Functions.

-I will outline the underlying theory, algorithms and available software, focusing on recent developments and pointing out promising avenues for
+I will outline the underlying theory, algorithms and available software,

 further research.